jdevries3133/nc/README.md

 # Other Future Ideas

+- it would be nice to order filters by creation date... currently, the order in the toolbar is basically nondeterministic; though in practice they'll appear first sorted by type and secondarily sorted by order of creation, which is fine, I suppose
+- hover tooltips are gross; we can do a better implementation with a bit of JS
 - we need to query for filters and sorts before the main query for initial page load.
 An in-memory cache for all collection filters and sorts would be awesome for maximally taking advantage of our architecture and also improving initial